-When I present my Fearless Performance workshop for musicians, I typically begin with an exercise that I dub, “How To Be a Nervous Performer.”
+When I present workshops for musicians who deal with stage nerves, I often begin with an exercise that I dub, “How To Be a Nervous Performer.”

-I ask the participants to tell me what sorts of things they’d recommend that musicians do prior to a performance if, for some reason, they want to be nervous on stage.
+I ask the participants to describe things they’d recommend that musicians do prior to a performance if, for some reason, they want to be nervous on stage.

 Here’s a sampling of some favorites:

 Top Ten Ways to Be Nervous On Stage

 8. Arrive late.

 6. Bring the wrong wardrobe.